DorianGrey/ng-webpack-template/README.md

 ```
 We strongly recommend to use nvm (or any other node version manager of your choice).

-The version favors to use [yarn](https://github.com/yarnpkg/yarn) for faster and more robust dependency management.
+This version currently favors to use [yarn](https://github.com/yarnpkg/yarn) for faster dependency management.
 To install it, just run
 ```
 npm install -g yarn
 ```
-Alternatively, you might use good old `npm`, if you REALLY want to.
-If that is the case, I'd strongly recommend to use a version >= 5.x to get a proper `package-lock.json` - at least, that is the restriction mentioned in the project's `package.json`.
-Just replace the `yarn` part of the commands listed below with `npm`.
+Alternatively, you might use `npm`, as long as its version is 5.x or higher.
+There is an engine restriction in this projects `package.json` to enforce this.
+The primary intent is to get a proper `package-lock.json` as counterpart to `yarn.lock` to lock your dependency versions.
+Just replace the `yarn` part of the commands listed below with `npm` resp. `npm run` if you decide against `yarn`.

 ## Project structure
 The intended project structure, how to work with it and possibly extend it is documented in the [docs folder](https://github.com/DorianGrey/ng-webpack-template/tree/master/docs).